Other parties rage

 Austria's new Freedom Party National Council President Walter Rosenkranz received Hungary's Prime Minister Viktor Orbán as his first international guest on Thursday.
 Harsh criticism was already inevitable (and probably quite welcome).
 A cooperation agreement was then also signed with FPÖ leader Herbert Kickl - and that was not the only thing that caused additional outrage.

-Received with full honors - including a red carpet - by the newly appointed President of the National Council Rosenkranz, whose FPÖ has a close relationship with his party: Hungary's Orbán rode into Vienna in spectacular style.
+He was received with full honors - including a red carpet - by the newly elected President of the National Council, Rosenkranz, whose FPÖ has a close relationship with his party: Hungary's Orbán rode into Vienna in spectacular style.

 Many see provocation